appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 application server will provide.
 Let's start with the Servlet-Engine, because we think that this will be a good start for all developers who never get in contact with an application server before.

-Reading this post, you'll get the feeling, that a Servlet-Engine is something like a framework.
+Reading this post, you'll get the feeling, that a [Servlet-Engine](https://github.com/appserver-io/appserver/wiki/05.-Servlet-Engine) is something like a framework.
 This is not completely wrong.
 A Servlet-Engine is not a framework, but it is a part in a framework.
 So you have to see it as the controller part of a MVC framework.
 This is the reason why you'll read stuff about routing, request methods and other like that.
 As the framworks out there are actually not implemented for running in an  application server like appserver.io, they provide stuff like a HTTP foundation library by themselves.
-We hope, that someday all of the frameworks recognize the advantages an application server provide and will be ported to run on top of appserver.io by using the infrastructure with all functionality it provides, instead of implementing it again and again in each of them.
-For sure this will be a long way, but i think i'll be worth it.
+We hope, that someday all of the frameworks recognize the advantages an application server provide and will be ported to run on top of [appserver.io](http://www.appserver.io) by using the infrastructure with all functionality it provides, instead of implementing it again and again in each of them.
+For sure this will be a long way, but i think i'llbe worth it.

 ### Problems without Servlet-Engine
 ***